NomadArchitect/glancr_mirros-one-snap-wiki/developers/getting-started.md

 This command reads the metadata from your extension's `gemspec` file and creates a new entry in the development database.
 It basically “installs” the extension.

+**To ensure there's no stale cache, restart your Rails server if it's already running.**

 ## Locating your extension in the UI

 If your dev servers are not running yet, check the README's of the API/Settings/Display repositories for instructions.